Imburse-Payments/imburse-payments.github.io/pages/getting-started/collection-schemes.md

 You can add as many drafts in your scheme as required.

 ##### Publishing a Draft
 Publishing a draft scheme will make the draft scheme live for the scheme.
-If the scheme is being used in your live platform, the effect is that the new rules and configurations etc. will apply immediately to the next collection that occurs for the scheme.
+If the scheme is being used in your live platform, the effect is that the new rules and apps etc. will apply immediately to the next collection that occurs for the scheme.

 ##### Updating Drafts
 You can add update any draft **except** the published Draft.